 such region.
 Kansas, Nebraska and other nearby states are now experiencing

-"dustbowl" conditions even worse than those seen in the 1930s.*
+"dustbowl" conditions similar to those seen in the 1930s.*

-are alarming in their scale and severity.
+are alarming in their scale, severity and duration.
 Topsoil, eroded and carried

 east by strong continental winds, is reaching as far as Chicago on occasions.